J Clin Res Pediatr Endocrinol, 2024 Dec 04;16(4):411-418.

 Abstract

 METHODS: This cross-sectional study examined demographic, clinical and biochemical data of all newly diagnosed Malaysian children aged 0-18 years with T1DM over 11 years from a single centre.
-Regression analyses determined the predictors and trends.
+Regression analyses were used to determine predictors and trends.

-CONCLUSION: DKA rates at initial diagnosis of T1DM in Malaysian children are high and severe DKA accounts for a significant burden.
-Though misdiagnosis and age ≥5 years are predictors of DKA, misdiagnosis can be improved through awareness and education.
+CONCLUSION: DKA rates at initial diagnosis of T1DM in Malaysian children are high and severe DKA accounts for a notable proportion of these.
+Though misdiagnosis and age ≥5 years are predictors of DKA, misdiagnosis can be reduced through better awareness and education.
 The lack of downward trends in DKA and severe DKA highlights the urgency to develop measures to curb its rates.

 * Title and MeSH Headings from MEDLINE®/PubMed®, a database of the U.S. National Library of Medicine.